SoftwareAG/c8y-docs/content/dtm/asset-types-bundle/property-library.md

 ![Property-validation](/images/dtm/custom-property/dtm-property-library-validation-issues.png)

 Once the custom properties are created, they are listed on the left.
-For simple custom properties you see the **Type** as well as the labels.
+For simple custom properties you see the **Type** as the labels.
 For complex custom properties you see the **Object** against the labels.

 You can select any custom property from this list.
 Click the desired custom property to see all the details on the right of the screen.
 You can now view or edit any content of the custom property.
 Click **Save** to save your changes.